 You're only as good as your last trade: Self-explanatory but uttered every day according to one sell-side trader.

 Bandwidth: One you alerted us to last time.
 Having “bandwidth” means you have the knowledge to go into greater detail on something.
 You can also “provide” bandwidth.

 Over the wall: You are in the know.
 You have information that others don’t.

-Dead cat bounce: Used to discuss a particular asset.
-It is a recovery - usually short - in the price of stock/commodity/etc. after a massive decline.
+Dead cat bounce: It is the recovery in the price of stock/commodity/etc. after a massive decline.
 It comes from the idea that something has fallen so far that even a dead cat would bounce.

-Scrimmage it: Also common in investment banking.
-Similar to another cliché: to “hash something out.”
+Scrimmage it: Common in investment banking, it is similar to another cliché: to “hash something out.”